SkyflowFoundry/sky_cli/README.md

 # Skyflow CLI (sky)

+> **⚠️ Warning:** This CLI is experimental and unsupported.
+Use it at your own risk.
+Contributions and feedback are welcome, but no guarantees are provided for stability or support.

 A command-line interface for interacting with the Skyflow data privacy platform.
 This CLI allows you to manage vaults, service accounts, and other Skyflow resources directly from your terminal.

 ## Features